-In January 2022, GFPE will be the official new home of the Qualified Education Donation Tax Credit (QED), a tax credit opportunity for Georgia residents and corporations.
+As of January 2022, GFPE is the official home of the Qualified Education Donation Tax Credit (QED), a tax credit opportunity for Georgia residents and corporations.
 GFPE will use donated funds to provide innovative grants to public schools and districts to improve student achievement, with a priority on serving schools identified in the bottom 5% of performance.

 Since the QED launched, over $1.7 million in grants have been awarded to traditional schools and charter schools, school districts, and nonprofit organizations across Georgia.
 To date the QED has funded five grant programs: The Community Partnership Grant, Innovative Summit Pilot Grant, Governor’s Honors Program Educator Fellowship, COVID-19 Relief Fund, and Innovative Education Fund.